Skip to content

-When James first started using Shared Lives, life looked very different.
-He rarely left the house.
-His learning needs made it tough for him to get out and about, even with support from his parents.
-He had stopped going to college and spent most of his time at home, sticking to his routines and watching sports on TV.
+James’ life was pretty different before he started using Shared Lives.
+It wasn’t often that he left the house and his learning needs made it tough for him to get out and about, even with support from his parents.
+He’d stopped going to college and spent most of his time at home, sticking to his routines and watching his favourite sports on TV.

-James was stuck in a cycle of isolation.
-His parents could see he wasn’t happy and needed something to change.
-So, during a social care review, they reached out for support.
+While he was safe in his comfort zone, James felt pretty alone and his parents could see he wasn’t happy.
+They knew something needed to change so during a social care review, they reached out for support.
 That’s when Shared Lives came into the picture.

 A helping hand through Shared Lives

-PSS Shared Lives carer, Nicki, was matched with James and started by introducing herself.
-They took things slowly, and when James felt ready, he went on a short visit to Nicki’s house.
-It wasn’t long before James started to feel comfortable with Nicki, and from there, the transformation began.
+PSS Shared Lives carer, Nicki, was matched with James and PSS introduced them to each other so that they could take things slowly.
+Just as James felt ready, he went on a short visit to Nicki’s house.
+It wasn’t long before James started to feel comfortable with Nicki, and that’s when everything started to change for him.

 Living life to the fullest

-Over the past six months, James’ life has completely turned around.
-He’s back at college – a place he’d once loved but stopped going to.
+Six months on, James’ life has completely turned around.
+He’s back at college, which is a place he’d once loved but stopped going to.
 Every week, he goes on exciting outings with Nicki and the other people she supports.
-They’ve made so many memories together already like:
+They’ve made so many memories together already like sharing laughs over coffee at the local shops, exploring a local owl and bird sanctuary and even getting competitive with a spot of indoor sports!

-James’ epilepsy means he needs to be careful with what and when he eats, as hunger can trigger seizures.
-Nicki always makes sure he has access to food and supports him to stay healthy and safe.
+James’ epilepsy means he keep an eye on his hunger levels because it can trigger seizures.
+Nicki always makes sure there’s a health snack close by and supports him to stay healthy and safe.

 Ready to make a difference?